 The issue has gotten so bad for some funeral providers they are turning away families because they have surpassed their capacity.

 The dramatic rise in deaths in a relatively short period of time can be a strain on local service providers regardless of whether there is a pandemic.
 This is an unprecedented time in the funeral industry at all levels, and we’re having to adapt in real-time.

-A few weeks ago, Melissa shared with KXAN that Texas funeral homes were dealing with delays getting doctors to sign off on the death certification documents.
+A few weeks ago, we shared with KXAN that Texas funeral homes were dealing with delays getting doctors to sign off on the death certification documents.
 These documents are required to have a cremation.
 This alone extended the normal cremation process by 3-5 days.

 The second issue is occurring at the crematoriums.
 In hard-hit areas, crematoriums are simply past their operating capacity at the moment.
 They are only set up to cremate so many bodies at once and cannot exceed that number.
 On top of that, COVID-19 protocols require extra time and resources.
 Some crematoriums are limiting when people who were COVID-19 positive can be cremated in order to minimize exposure.